standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

 So what tools are out there?
 What can you do with them?
 Are they complete?
-And are they being maintained?
+Are they being maintained?
+What common standards and benchmarks exist?

 Here is a list of the tools that I know about (more details below):
 - Cargo-KLEE: